badlogic/lilray/README.md

 ![](screenshot.png)
 A basic raycasting "engine" implemented in shoddy C++ with a C wrapper so it can be exposed to other languages, including JavaScript through WASM.

+The repository comes with a C++ and C demo which runs on Windows, Linux, macOS, Web (WASM), and DOS (yes, really...).

 [Try it in your browser](https://marioslab.io/dump/lilray/)

 ## Usage